floresql/Cheat_Sheets/SQL/01_sql_basics.md

 # 🧠 SQL Basics Cheat Sheet

 ## 📌 Description
+Covers the foundational elements of SQL.

+## 🚀 When to Use
+Use this when writing simple queries or learning SQL from scratch.

+## 📌 Description
 Covers fundamental SQL syntax.
 Use this when learning SQL or writing queries from scratch.

 ## ✍️ SELECT Statement Structure